 Now, what’s it good for?
 Let’s assume you are a big company.
 You have created a software to bundle all your data.
 Wouldn't it be ideal for you to simply include this into your existing dashboard and work with a surface you know?

-This is where an API comes in to save the day.
-To connect all data points and gain more valuable insights from available data, businesses integrate their social media data in centralized data warehouses and make it available for Business Intelligence (BI) solutions using services.
+This is where a social media API comes in to save the day.
+To connect all data points and gain more valuable insights from available data, businesses integrate their social media data in centralized social media data warehouses and make it available for Business Intelligence (BI) solutions using services.

 Recommended Reading: How to integrate quintly with Google BigQuery and Tableau.